-MassTransfer Block Code: Humanities/Fine and Performing Arts A series of courses dedicated to developing a deeper understanding of specific studio issues previously introduced in foundation courses.
-Topics may include process and installation art, the figure in 3D, alternative processes, color studies, studio and the community, etc.

-Prerequisite(s): ART 121 or ART 125 or permission of instructor
+MassTransfer Block Code: Humanities/Fine and Performing Arts A course dedicated to developing a deeper understanding of specific studio issues previously introduced in foundational courses.
+Topics may include process and installation art, the figure in 3D, alternative processes, color studies, studio and the community, etc. Prerequisite(s): ART 121 or ART 125 or permission of instructor